 Here’s the one we’ve picked for the interview with Chris Lema:

 20px gutter, 40px min margins

 This grid works best for wide posts, leaving enough space for custom illustrations.
-You can learn more about grid systems and grids here.
+You can learn more about layout grid and grids here.

 Using full width illustrations

 As you’re using Setka Editor to edit and design posts, all the content you add lives inside the post.
 The background image or the images used as post illustrations cannot go beyond the width of the post itself.
 The post width is defined by the WordPress theme you’re using.
 If the post width in your theme is constrained by sidebars or other theme settings, you can change it to 100%-width for any given post by installing a dedicated plugin – Full width Page Templates, or manually editing the CSS files of your WordPress theme.
 After you implement these adjustments, you’ll be able to use full screen images.
 To learn more about image settings, visit our Help Center.

 The Smart quote tool transforms plain text into a quote.
 To apply it, choose the Smart design feature in Setka Editor, select any sentence or paragraph you want to make into a quote and click on the quote button on the left.
 The selected text will get visually highlighted and will stand out from the rest of the content.
 To learn more about Smart design tools, click here.